 Clippers beat Hornets 128-109 for 9th straight time at home

+“Once we picked our pressure up, we got more focused on that end and that was big,” Harris said.

-Los Angeles stretched its lead to 20 points in the fourth on Williams’ basket after Gallinari’s 3-pointer.
+Los Angeles stretched its lead to 20 points in a 42-point fourth on Williams’ basket after Gallinari’s 3-pointer.
 Avery Bradley and Williams hit back-to-back 3-pointers that extended the lead to 121-98.

+“We got really good efforts from everybody,” Harris said.
+“We’re pretty close to getting back.”

 Charlotte’s only lead was four points in the game’s opening minutes.